-Aging is not only inevitable for all living things, but inanimate objects as well: Equipment used in business operations will, generally speaking, experience greater wear and tear as its volume of use increases.
+Ageing is inevitable for all living things and inanimate objects: Equipment used in business operations will generally experience greater wear and tear as its volume of use increases.
 This is especially true for material handling equipment.

 Material Handling Equipment Wear and Tear

 Equipment used for transporting materials tends to experience the greatest wear and tear and is at a higher risk of damage because of its constant movement.

 These effects primarily impact the wheels used to move the equipment.
 For transport carts and Automated Guided Vehicles (AGV), casters take the brunt.
 Fortunately, drive casters can be replaced relatively easily and give equipment new life.

 In addition to replacing drive casters, retrofitting the equipment for new operations or challenges is an option.